 Not planning any interstate or overseas holidays anytime soon?
 Then choose Amplify Rewards.
 Enjoy a flying getaway every year?
 Choose QFF points.
 When your situation changes, so can your rewards program, immediately.
 But points can’t be transferred from one program to the other, so you will have to leave them behind in their original points account and redeem them from there.
 Amplify points left behind in this way will expire within 90 days, so you’ll need to use them pretty quickly.

-Recognising that it can be a long, hard slog to accumulate enough points for that first flight or retail redemption, St. George will boost your points account with 40,000 valuable points – either Qantas or Amplify, your choice – if you can spend just $3,000 in 90 days of holding the card.
-That’s $1,000 per month, a manageable amount for anyone in the market for a platinum card.
+Recognising that it can be a long, hard slog to accumulate enough points for that first flight or retail redemption, St. George will boost your points account with 50,000 points – either Qantas or Amplify, your choice – if you can spend just $2,000 in the first 90 days of holding the card.
+That’s $667 per month, a manageable amount for anyone in the market for a platinum card.

-60,000 points is enough for a one-way economy flight all the way to London or New York.
-Closer to home, they would fly you between Sydney and Melbourne seven times, with 4,000 points left over.
+50,000 points is more than enough for a one-way economy flight all the way to Los Angeles.
+Closer to home, they would fly you between Sydney and Melbourne six times, with 2,000 points left over.

 Standard points earning rate for all your spending

 The ongoing rate at which you will earn points for purchases is:

 This is not the best points earning rate on the market, but it’s reasonable given the card’s moderate annual fee and the other built-in benefits.
 If you want to earn points at a faster rate you’ll need to choose a more expensive card.

 Unlike many if its competitors, this card has no monthly or annual cap on points, and they never expire as long as your points account stays open.